pylover/nanohttp/README.rst

     context.response_content_type = 'application/pdf'

-But you define your very own decorator to make it DRY:
+Of-course, you can define your very own decorator to make your code DRY:

 ..  code-block:: python